fikri-fajar/warehouse-operations-simulation/README.md

 # Warehouse Operations Portfolio

-English

-A Microsoft Excel projects that simulate real warehouse operations in a heavy equipment manufacturing environment.

-This portfolio was created to demonstrate my understanding of warehouse operations, inventory management, and business workflows using Microsoft Excel.

-The projects focus on practical warehouse processes such as Receiving, Put Away, Storage, Material Issue, Inventory Control, and Stock Opname.

-All projects in this portfolio are simulations created to apply warehouse management concepts through practical case studies using Microsoft Excel.
-The portfolio focuses on demonstrating an understanding of warehouse workflows, data management, and operational problem-solving with Excel.

 ## Introduction
 This project is a Microsoft Excel based simulation of warehouse operations in a heavy equipment manufacturing environment.
 It was created to demonstrate my understanding of warehouse workflows, inventory management, and operational processes.